-- Remind yourself of your Why: Why did you go into business?
+- Remind yourself of your ‘why’: Why did you go into business?
 Maybe you wanted to be your own boss, spotted a gap in the market for X, maybe it was for greater independence, more money in your pocket, or to have more time to spend with your family?
-Remind yourself of your ‘Whys’, keep them front of mind or better still, write it down and keep it someone close to hand as a constant reminder to stop work becoming an end in itself, and gain some perspective.
-No-one ever dies wishing they’d spent more time at work.
+Remind yourself of your ‘whys’, keep them front of mind.
+Better still, write it down and keep it close to hand as a constant reminder to gain some perspective.
+No-one ever dies wishing they'd spent more time at work.

 - Take time out with friends and family: If you’re struggling to find time to spend with your loved ones, that’s a sure-fire way to show that you need to.
 Schedule family and friends time like you’d schedule a work commitment - add it to your diary and commit to it like a client job or appointment.
 Switch off the phone, have phone free periods or invest in an answering service at weekends.